Benefits of being physically active

 It’s a good idea to start exercising gently and then to build up what you are doing.
 Your body will then get used to being more active, and you are far less likely to strain your muscles.

-Always warm up thoroughly by gradually easing your body into activity for the first few minutes.
+If you are going to exercise – always stretch and warm up thoroughly by gradually easing your body into activity for the first few minutes.
 If you experience pain or discomfort, you must stop straightaway.

-- Getting involved in local groups and activities
+- local groups and activities

-- Accessing specialist services and support
+- specialist services and support

 The Comfrey Project works with refugees and asylum seekers on allotment sites across Newcastle and Gateshead with the aim of improving their conditions of life and general wellbeing.